-The neighbor had not had their dryer vent cleaned in several years, but they thought the dryer vent didn’t need cleaning because they were not seeing lint blown out the dryer vent cap and onto their roof.
+The neighbor had not had their dryer vent cleaned in several years, but they thought the dryer vent didn’t need cleaning because they were not

 We unstuck the dryer vent cap flapper, and then cleaned several years worth of lint from the dryer vent ductwork.